mjrgh/DCSExplorer/DCSTrivia.md

 boxes, even if you're calling about the fridge.
 At any rate, those 255 consecutive resets aren't noticeable because a reset only takes a few milliseconds.
 This is ancient embedded software, thankfully, not Windows.
-And the reason you don't 255 startup "bongs" every time you enter the operator menu is that the WPC software uses that feature of the boot loader we mentioned earlier, where the boot loader bypasses the startup tests if it receives a byte on the data port within 256ms after a reset.
+And the reason you don't hear 255 startup "bongs" every time you enter the operator menu is that the WPC software uses that feature of the boot loader we mentioned earlier, where the boot loader bypasses the startup tests if it receives a byte on the data port within 250ms after a reset.
 The WPC software knows about this (obviously; the two systems were designed together as a set), and it sends an otherwise meaningless byte to the sound board after these soft resets to let it